 Many veins can be injected during a single visit.
 Several injection sessions are usually required to effectively close a vein, and it usually takes a few weeks for healing to occur after each injection.

-A dermatologist or specialist usually performs a sclerotherapy.
+A dermatologist or vein specialist usually performs sclerotherapy.
 It causes little discomfort.

 Allergic reactions to sclerotherapy are rare.
 Scarring can occur and a brown blemishing of the skin may appear.
 It usually fades, but in some cases it can be permanent.
 Some superficial varicose veins can be treated with a laser.

 A new technique called microsclerotherapy is another way to remove varicose veins.
 It uses improved solutions and injection methods.
 No anesthesia is needed for sclerotherapy or microsclerotherapy.